-“In terms of layout, there is of course a top-level brand guidance, i.e. different brand documents that define the use of the logo, typography, colours and more,” says Oskari Blomberg from Compile, who specialises in front end development and has been involved in creating several React component libraries and related style guides.
+“In terms of the layout, there is, of course, a top-level brand guidance, i.e. different brand documents that define the use of the logo, typography, colours and more,” explains Oskari Blomberg from Compile, who specialises in front-end development and has been involved in creating several React component libraries and related style guides.

 It is very typical to find ourselves in a situation where a so-called “million euro button” is created.
-Graphic designers in different projects make layouts that include, for example, a button that matches the style of the company.
+Graphic designers in different projects make layouts that include a button that matches the style of the company.
 Next, the developers in different projects create the button to match the style of the layout, and possibly slightly differently in each project.
-It is significantly smarter to make a reusable component that has been done once properly.
+It is significantly smarter to make a reusable component that was executed properly in the first place.
 In this case, the developers can focus on the logic of the app instead of pixels, while the designers can polish the user experience to the max.